Download a copy of the 2021 Rules and Regulations here.

 New vendors must be approved before selling.
-Please register online at www.kalispellfarmersmarket.org and call voicemail or email email@example.com with any questions.
+Register online at www.kalispellfarmersmarket.org.

 - Membership is open to those wishing to sell home-based products such as handcrafts and arts items.
 These items must be made exclusively by the vendor.
 Garden produce, plants, trees, shrubs, fruit, bulbs, tubers, honey or eggs that must have been grown or raised on owned or leased property in Flathead, Lake, or Lincoln Counties.